 There may be times where you need to create invoices for non-appointment fees only, like for fees related to a book or a workshop you offered.
 These billable, non-appointment items are called Products in SimplePractice.
 In these cases, you can create stand-alone invoices to charge your client for Products only.

 Note: To learn more about how to add billable Products to your account, see Adding a product.

-Note: You will only see the No valid appointments for invoicing popup if all existing appointments are already invoiced.
+Note: You will only see 0 uninvoiced appointments if all existing appointments in the time frame are already invoiced.
 If all existing appointments are not already invoiced, create invoices for those appointments first.
 To learn how to create a new invoice for appointments, see Creating invoices.

 Adding appointment descriptions to invoices

 We know it's important for you to have the flexibility you need to run your practice in a way that works for you and for your clients.
 This is why we've given you multiple options for how services display on invoices.
 To choose how you would like to display this information by default, follow these steps: